Fluorine: Earth

-Fluorine is the thirteenth most common element in Earth's crust at 600–700 ppm (parts per million) by mass.
+Fluorine is the 13th most abundant element in Earth's crust at 600–700 ppm (parts per million) by mass.
 Though believed not to occur naturally, elemental fluorine has been shown to be present as an occlusion in antozonite, a variant of fluorite.
 Most fluorine exists as fluoride-containing minerals.
 Fluorite, fluorapatite and cryolite are the most industrially significant.
 Fluorite (CaF_{2}), also known as fluorspar, abundant worldwide, is the main source of fluoride, and hence fluorine.
 China and Mexico are the major suppliers.
 Fluorapatite (Ca5(PO4)3F), which contains most of the world's fluoride, is an inadvertent source of fluoride as a byproduct of fertilizer production.
 Cryolite (Na_{3}AlF_{6}), used in the production of aluminium, is the most fluorine-rich mineral.
-Economically viable natural sources of cryolite have been exhausted, and most is now synthesised commercially.
+Economically viable natural sources of cryolite have been exhausted, and most is now synthesized commercially.

 Other minerals such as topaz contain fluorine.
 Fluorides, unlike other halides, are insoluble and do not occur in commercially favorable concentrations in saline waters.
 Trace quantities of organofluorines of uncertain origin have been detected in volcanic eruptions and geothermal springs.
 The existence of gaseous fluorine in crystals, suggested by the smell of crushed antozonite, is contentious; a 2012 study reported the presence of 0.04% F_{2} by weight in antozonite, attributing these inclusions to radiation from the presence of tiny amounts of uranium.

 History

 Early discoveries

 In 1529, Georgius Agricola described fluorite as an additive used to lower the melting point of metals during smelting.
 He penned the Latin word fluorēs (fluor, flow) for fluorite rocks.
 The name later evolved into fluorspar (still commonly used) and then fluorite.
 The composition of fluorite was later determined to be calcium difluoride.

 Hydrofluoric acid was used in glass etching from 1720 onward.
 Andreas Sigismund Marggraf first characterized it in 1764 when he heated fluorite with sulfuric acid, and the resulting solution corroded its glass container.
 Swedish chemist Carl Wilhelm Scheele repeated the experiment in 1771, and named the acidic product fluss-spats-syran (fluorspar acid).
 In 1810, the French physicist André-Marie Ampère suggested that hydrogen and an element analogous to chlorine constituted hydrofluoric acid.
-He also proposed in a letter to Sir Humphry Davy dated August 26, 1812 that this then-unknown substance may be named fluorine from fluoric acid and the -ine suffix of other halogens.
+He also proposed in a letter to Sir Humphry Davy dated August 26, 1812 that this then-unknown substance may be named fluorine from fluoric compounds and the -ine suffix of other halogens.
 This word, often with modifications, is used in most European languages; however, Greek, Russian, and some others, following Ampère's later suggestion, use the name ftor or derivatives, from the Greek φθόριος (phthorios, destructive).
 The New Latin name fluorum gave the element its current symbol F; Fl was used in early papers.